 7. Historical War towns

-While the Plitvice Lakes are the biggest draw for the Lika region, there are other important historical war sites worthy of a visit.
-For example, the town of Udbina and Gospic in Lika county, which have been military frontiers in many important wars like the Hungarian war with the Turks in the 15th century, WWII between the Axis and Allied forces, and the latest Yugoslavian war fought between Serbs and Croats in the 90s.
-The wars were so brutal that much of the region and its records are destroyed.
-The tragic and the bloodiest battle on the Croatian soil was fought at Krbavsko polje valley with the Turks in 1493.
+While the Plitvice Lakes are the biggest draw for the Lika region, other important historical war sites are worthy of a visit.
+For example, the town of Udbina and Gospic in Lika county, have been military frontiers in many important wars like the Hungarian war with the Turks in the 15th century, WWII between the Axis and Allied forces, and the latest Yugoslavian war fought between Serbs and Croats in the 90s.
+The wars were so brutal that much of the region and its records were destroyed.
+The tragic and bloodiest battle on Croatian soil was fought at Krbavsko polje valley with the Turks in 1493.
 Today there is a Church of Croatian Martyrs and a Croatian National Shrine in Udbina to honour and pay tribute to known and unknown victims of historical misfortunes.

 8. Abandoned largest underground military base in Europe

 Just next to the lakes lies Zelijava UndergroundAirbase, built by the Yugoslav government between 1958 and 1968 and extensively used in the Yugoslav war in 1991.
 The bunker is one of Europe’s last remaining underground airbases built to withstand a nuclear attack.
 It was like an underground city equipped with all facilities to last for months in case war erupted.